-- 1. All committees shall observe the Terms of Reference and general obligations.
+1. All committees shall observe the Terms of Reference and general obligations.
 The committees are expected to perform all the tasks defined in this document.
-However, should a committee be unable to do this, it shall consult the Advisory Council with regard to reduction of the work. - 2.
-Each technical committee shall consider any unfinished items from previous committees and report to the Advisory Council by 1st December 2014 in order to clarify whether these items should be included in the Terms of Reference. - 3.
-All committees shall identify areas of mutual interest with other committees and the concerned committees shall establish active co-operation in these areas. - 4.
-All general committees shall endeavour to identify benchmark data and submit these to the ITTC Secretary for inclusion in the benchmark data repository on the ITTC website.

-- 5. In their work, the committees shall follow the guidelines given in ITTC Recommended Procedure 1.0-03, General Guideline for the Activities of Technical Committees, Liaison with the Executive Committee and Advisory Council. - 6.
+However, should a committee be unable to do this, it shall consult the Advisory Committee with regard to reduction of the work.

+- 2. Each technical committee shall consider any unfinished items from previous committees and report to the Advisory Council by 1st December 2014 in order to clarify whether these items should be included in the Terms of Reference. - 3.
+All committees shall identify areas of mutual interest with other committees and the concerned committees shall establish active cooperation in these areas. - 4.
+In their work, the committees shall follow the guidelines given in ITTC Recommended Procedure 1.0-03, General Guideline for the Activities of Technical Committees, Liaison with the Executive Committee and Advisory Council. - 5.
 Procedures and guidelines must be in the format defined in the ITTC Recommended Procedure 4.2.3-01-03, Work Instruction for Formatting ITTC Recommended Procedures, and they will be included in the ITTC Quality Manual.
 Symbols and terminology must be in accordance with those used in the current version of the ITTC Symbols and Terminology List.
-If necessary, new symbols, complying with ISO 31, should be proposed in collaboration with the Quality Systems Group.
-Recommended Procedure 4.2.3-01-03 contains a template, which shall be used for new procedures and guidelines. - 7.
-All new procedures for uncertainty analysis in experiments shall follow the ISO (1995) 'Guide to the Expression of Uncertainty in Measurements' (also known as ISO-GUM).
+If necessary, new symbols should be proposed in collaboration with the Quality Systems Group.
+Recommended Procedure 4.2.3-01-03 contains a template, which shall be used for new procedures and guidelines.

+- 6. All new procedures for uncertainty analysis in experiments shall follow the ISO (1995) 'Guide to the Expression of Uncertainty in Measurements' (also known as ISO-GUM).
 It is not required to update existing procedures on uncertainty analysis to follow this standard.
-If a procedure for uncertainty analysis is for other reasons updated, it shall follow the ISO standard. - 8.
-Committees that have a task to review ITTC Recommended Procedures shall identify and report any proposed changes in their first annual report to the Advisory Council.
-The changes approved by the Advisory Council shall be implemented in the second year and the draft revised procedure submitted to the Advisory Council for comment.

-- 9. All general committees shall survey and review new techniques within CFD in their area and shall include the results thereof in their report. - 10.
-All general committees shall monitor advances in the application of detailed flow measurements in the ITTC community to assess the need for detailed evaluation and implementation of bestpractice, uncertainty analysis, and benchmark guidelines. - 11.
+If a procedure for uncertainty analysis is for other reasons updated, it shall follow the ISO standard. - 7.
+Committees that have a task to review ITTC Recommended Procedures shall identify and report any changes proposed in their first annual report to the Advisory Council.
+The changes approved by the Advisory Council should be implemented in the second year and the draft revised procedure submitted to the Advisory Council for comment. - 8.
+All general committees shall survey and review new techniques within CFD in their area and shall include the results thereof in their report. - 9.
+All general committees shall monitor advances in the application of detailed flow measurements in the ITTC community to assess the need for detailed evaluation and implementation of best-practice, uncertainty analysis, and benchmark guidelines. - 10.
 Committees that have a task to write new procedures or guidelines shall submit an outline of these with their first annual report to the Advisory Council.
 The outline shall be reviewed by the Advisory Council and comments made to the committees.

-The draft new procedures or guidelines shall be prepared during the second year and submitted to the Advisory Council for review. - 12.
-All new and revised procedures shall, as far as feasible, include a procedure for uncertainty analysis. - 13.
-New and revised draft procedures shall subsequently be updated, incorporating the comments made by the Advisory Council, and in February of the third year of the period be submitted to the Advisory Council for final review and approval.
-Thereafter, the Quality Systems Group shall perform a formal check of the procedures. - 14.
-Committee reports to the Conference should be structured in line with the terms of reference of the committee and in accordance with Recommended Procedure 4.2.3-01-02, Guidelines for Preparation of Committee and Group Reports.
+The draft new procedure or guideline shall be prepared during the second year and submitted to the Advisory Council for review.

+- 11. All new and revised procedures shall, as far as feasible, include a procedure for uncertainty analysis. - 12.
+New and revised draft procedures shall subsequently be updated, incorporating the comments made by the Advisory Council, and in February of the third year be submitted to the Advisory Council for final review and approval.
+Thereafter, the Quality Systems Group shall perform a formal check of the procedures. - Committee reports to the Conference should be structured in line with the terms of reference of the committee and in accordance with Recommended Procedure 4.2.3-01-02, Guidelines for Preparation of Committee and Group Reports.